 What happens afterwards?

 A large amount of data is collected during the sleep study, and it can take a while to analyze all of it, so you usually won’t get any results right away.
-In most cases, you will be given an appointment to come back and talk with one of the doctors about the and your treatment options.
+In most cases, you will be given an appointment to come back and talk with one of the doctors about the diagnosis and your treatment options.

 Stuck B, Maurer J. Praxis der Schlafmedizin.
 Heidelberg: Springer; 2009.